“Metal roofing.” It’s a general term covering a broad scope of roofing options, products, and choices.

 Different Material Options

 Some consumers think that standing seam metal roofing is only available in Galvalume or other steel substrates.
 In fact, aluminum, zinc, and copper are all viable options for standing seam profiles.
-Remember to look for the engineered systems for these materials, as it will differ from the steel standards.
+Remember to look for the engineered systems for these materials, as they will differ from the steel standards.

 Disadvantages of Standing Seam Metal Roofing